 I'm going to break tradition and not list these studies in strict chronological order.
 Instead, I'm putting those papers that I feel are more accessible to non-academics ahead of the others.
+If you'd like to see a more complete list of publications, view my Google Scholar page.
 Up first?
 New Yorkers are neurotic.

 People in New York actually are more neurotic than people in California!
 And yes, people in Minnesota really are nice...

 A Theory of the Emergence, Persistence, and Expression of Geographic Variation in Psychological Characteristics